 Unfortunately, for something so widely used, traditional production of carbon black is relatively environmentally impactful as it involves the burning of virgin oil, consuming huge amounts of fossil fuels annually.
 The resulting carbon black powder is added to many products and until now, there was no viable way to recover it for reuse after the products were thrown away.

 From waste streams to feedstock

-The unique approach of BBC technology is to breaks down old tires through pyrolysis, separating the base components, and extracting the carbon black.
+The unique approach of BBC technology is to break down old tires through pyrolysis, separate the base components, and extract the carbon black.
 This carbon black is of higher quality than what is contained in the feedstock meaning this “upcycled” product can then be used in a variety of high quality applications.
-Previously, the only saleable way to put old tires to use was to grind them up, removing the internal metals and fibres, and using the leftover rubber granules in pavement or as playground substrate.
+Previously, the only saleable way to put old tires to use was to grind them up, remove the internal metals and fibres, and use the leftover rubber granules in the pavement or as playground substrate.

 Ecomatters employees (Left two) stand in front of the feedstock piles of tires during a visit to the BBC production facility

 Ecomatters is performing the Life Cycle Assessment for the BBC production of carbon black in order to identify and quantify the sustainability impacts.
 These impacts are two-fold as not only does the pyrolysis of the tires results in energy-rich by-product which can then be used as a fuel source for running the production plant, but also the reuse of the separated tire materials saves impacts on both ends of the life cycle – a reduced need to source virgin feedstock (oil) and a way to cut down on the number of waste tires being landfilled or inefficiently incinerated.
 BBC’s carbon black is a win for the environment and a great example of a profitable circular product.